secinst/secinst.github.io/_posts/2020-04-13-java-hello-instrumentation.md

 </html>
 ```

-Try visiting http://localhost:8080/ticketbook/hello.jsp?name=Fred and it works just great.
+Try visiting http://localhost:8080/ticketbook/hello.jsp and enter "Fred".
+Looks good!
 But unfortunately, you just introduced a cross-site scripting (XSS) vulnerability.
 This happens anytime you write untrusted data (the "name" parameter) to the HTTP response without escaping it.
-Try visiting http://localhost:8080/ticketbook/hello.jsp?name=&lt;script&gt;alert("hacked")&lt;/script&gt; and you'll see the problem.
+Try entering &lt;script&gt;alert("hacked")&lt;/script&gt; and you'll see the problem.

 > You could easily fix this by adding some escaping to the code.
 But the typical application reads hundreds or thousands of parameters.
 How can we take care of *all* of them at once?